 Additionally, Tomura et al. (2024b) created a problem-solving based online PD program using the findings of a previous study that identified problems and challenges voiced by Japanese elementary teachers regarding parental involvement of immigrant parents in relation to physical education (Tomura et al., 2024a).
 Tomura et al. (2024b) used visual aids to assist teachers' understanding in the PD program.
-Tomura et al. (2024b) designed online PD content focusing on three learning goals and objectives for elementary teachers including a) reflection on prior experiences regarding parental involvement of immigrant parents, b) theory-based learning of parental involvement of immigrant parents, b) theory-based learning of parental involvement of the whole online PD was two months (eight weeks).
+Tomura et al. (2024b) designed online PD content focusing on three learning goals and objectives for elementary teachers including a) reflection on prior experiences regarding parental involvement of immigrant parents, b) theory-based learning of parental involvement of immigrant parents regarding physical education, and c) collaborative learning with other participants.
+The duration of the whole online PD was two months (eight weeks).
 One characteristic of this online PD is that the elementary teachers could access original YouTube video clips about various aspects of working with immigrant parents, which they selected according to their individual needs (Riley, 2017).
 Another component was a digital portfolio that was a computer-based, purposeful collection of, and reflections on, teachers' professional experiences (Espinoza & Medina, 2021).